Living with a feeding tube

 “When I got my feeding tube my doctor explained the procedure to me and I had it done two weeks later.
 Honestly, the pain was a lot less than I expected.
 Without it there is no way I could eat enough by mouth and it’s really great for taking medicine.
 In 10 years I’ve never had any problems with it”.Tim, USA

-Considerations for gastrostomy procedure
+Considerations for a gastrostomy tube

 Gastrostomy insertion should ideally take place in a multidisciplinary specialist centre with a specialist gastroenterologist or radiologist experienced with patients with neuromuscular disorders.
 The decision to